MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

 File -> Manage IDE Settings -> Import Settings -> `./android-studio-settings.zip` (repo root folder)

-### Xcode Version Dependency
+### Xcode

-Currently, Xcode 12 is required to build the iOS dependencies correctly.
-This KMM Application uses CocoaPods to manage its iOS dependencies.
-There is currently a known issue with Kotlin versions 1.5, CocoaPods for dependency management, and Xcode 13.
-This issue results in the execution of the cinterop tasks for the dependent pods producing a fatal `TaskExecutionException` as discovered here: https://kotlinlang.slack.com/archives/C3SGXARS6/p1635262123074100.
+Xcode 13 is required to build the iOS SDK.
+The recommended minimum version of Xcode is 13.3.

+### CocoaPods

+This project integrates with the CocoaPods dependency manager for the iOS platform.
+Please follow the instructions in the kotlinlang documentation to [Set up the environment to work with CocoaPods](https://kotlinlang.org/docs/native-cocoapods.html#set-up-the-environment-to-work-with-cocoapods).

 ### Region Code Generator